apostrophecms/docs/docs/guide/database-access.md

 Next, we are invoking a method of the MongoDB collection saying that we want to update one document within the database.
 You can read about other methods within the [MongoDB Node.js driver docs](https://www.mongodb.com/docs/drivers/node/current/fundamentals/crud/).

 We are passing two arguments to the MongoDB method.
-The first is a MongoDB criteria object which ensures our query only matches the document whose `_id` property of the piece that the user is requesting.
-Note the use of the underscore `_` - this is because this is a MongoDB, not user, generated id.
+The first is a MongoDB criteria object which ensures our query only matches the document with the desired `_id`.
+MongoDB objects always have an `_id` property, a unique identifier that can always be used to find that specific document.

 The second argument is an object which passes a MongoDB operator `$inc` set to the name and value of the field we want to alter.
 In this case, *incrementing* the `views` field by 1.
 This could then be accessed in the `show.html` template for the `blog-page` using `data.piece.views`.